PromFest, a festival for friends of opera, has been held since 2005.

 PromFest grew out of Klaudia Taev International Competition for Young Opera Singers, which was created in 1996 and remains one of the main events of the festival.
 This year marks the ninth time that the competition will be held, bringing to Pärnu, as it always does, numerous young singers from all over the world.

 The jury is made up of world-renowned opera experts: singers, teachers, conductors, representatives of opera theatres and agencies.
 Barbara Hendricks, Edda Moser, Yevgenii Nesterenko, Karan Armstrong-Friedrich, Teresa Zylis-Gara, Ileana Cotrubas, Irina Arkhipova are those well-known singers who have been involved in the festival.

 The main attraction of PromFest is the yearly operatic production, in which the leading roles are performed by prizewinners from previous Klaudia Taev Competitions.
 Productions mounted so far include "Rigoletto" (2003, directed by Linnar Priimägi), "Demon" (2005, Mati Unt), "Carmen" (2007, Marko Matvere), "Thais" (2009, Mai Murdmaa),"Attila" (2011, Üllar Saaremäe) and "The Tsar's Bride" (2013, Teet Kask).
-The last production in 2015, Giuseppe Verdi's "Aida", directed by Madis Nurms, was the co-production with Tartu Vanemuine Theatre.
+The last production, Giuseppe Verdi's "Aida", directed by Madis Nurms, was the co-production with Tartu Vanemuine Theatre in 2015.

 In addition to the competition, the opera production and various concerts, PromFest will feature a workshop for singers at the Estonian Academy of Music.
 Also, video recordings of previous performances will be screened.